statsd/statsd/README.md

   ```

   Each backend module is passed the same set of statistics, so a
-  backend module should handle the metrics as immutable
+  backend module should treat the metrics as immutable
   structures.
-StatsD will reset timers and counters after flushing
+StatsD will reset timers and counters after each
-  them to each backend module.
-StatsD flushes statistics to each
-  backend sequentially, so backends should use the appropriate
-  asynchronous methods to flush statistics to upstream services.

-* `stats(writeCb)`: This method is invoked from StatsD when a user
+  listener has handled the event.

+* Event: **'status'**

+  Parameters: `(writeCb)`

-  invokes a *stats* command on the management server port.
-It allows
+  Emitted when a user invokes a *stats* command on the management
-  the the backend module to dump backend-specific stats to the
+  server port.
+It allows each backend module to dump backend-specific
-  management port.
+  status statistics to the management port.

   The `writeCb` callback function has a signature of `f(error,
-  stat_name, stat_value)`.
-The backend module should invoke this
+  backend_name, stat_name, stat_value)`.
+The backend module should
-  method with each <stat_name, stat_value> tuple that should be sent to
+  invoke this method with each stat_name and stat_value that should be
-  the management port.
-StatsD will prefix the stat name with the
+  sent to the management port.
+StatsD will prefix each stat name with
-  backend's module name.
-The backend should set `error` to *null*,
+  the `backend_name`.
+The backend should set `error` to *null*, or, in
-  or, in the case of a failure, an appropriate error.
+  the case of a failure, an appropriate error.

 Inspiration
 -----------